eye-wave/minimal-linktree-clone/README.md

-# my linktree clone
+# linktree clone

 <div align="center">

-My attempt at creating identical copy of my old linktree site, with as little code as possible.
+My attempt at creating identical copy of your average looking linktree, with as little code as possible.

 ## Visit the site [here](https://eye-wave.github.io/minimal-linktree-clone/)